Jakeler/ble-serial/README.md

 Scanner for BLE devices and service/characteristics.

-optional arguments:
+options:
   -h, --help            show this help message and exit -t SEC, --scan-time SEC
-                        Duration of the scan in seconds (default: 5.0) -d ADDR, --deep-scan ADDR
+                        Duration of the scan in seconds (default: 5.0) -i ADAPTER, --interface ADAPTER
+                        BLE host adapter number to use (default: hci0) -d ADDR, --deep-scan ADDR
-                        Try to connect to device and read out service/characteristic UUIDs (default: None)
+                        Try to connect to device and read out service/characteristic UUIDs (default: None) -s SERVICE_UUID, --service-uuid SERVICE_UUID
+                        The service used for scanning of potential devices (default: None)
 ```

 On Bluetooth 2.0 there was a "serial port profile", with 4.0 - 5.2 (BLE) there is unfortunately no standardized mode anymore, every chip manufacturer chooses their own UUIDs to implement the features.